EXCLUSIVE: Amazon partners with PayPoint on Amazon Counter service

 Around 500 stores partnered with PayPoint’s CollectPlus service across the UK are already now offering an Amazon Hub Counter service and a full national rollout to ‘thousands’ of stores has been announced.
 The partnered PayPoint stores are available to view on Amazon’s ordering and delivery pages, all of which appear to be independent shops rather than multiples.

 Jay Patel from Sarwal’s Newsagents in Woking, Surrey, confirmed to betterRetailing: “We’ve been providing the service since being approached by PayPoint a couple of months ago to ask us to become an Amazon Hub.
 It’s getting popular – we now get between 10-15 parcel collections per week through the service.”

 Despite earlier claims by Amazon to betterRetailing that footfall, not commission would be offered to Amazon partnered store, retailers confirmed PayPoint is paying commission to retailers already providing the Amazon Counter service through its CollectPlus network.

-BetterRetailing understands the deal with PayPoint has fixed terms, which guarantee retailers payments for every parcel handled.
+BetterRetailing understands the deal with PayPoint has fixed terms, which guarantee retailers 25p per every parcel handled.